Aktiun/chartfactor-jira-kit/README.md

 ![JIRA Worklogs App](https://github.com/Aktiun/chartfactor-jira-kit/blob/main/JIRA%20App.gif)

 This repository allows you to analyze JIRA tickets and worklogs using ChartFactor.
-Please note that this connector uses either Postgres or the BigQuery emulator as a data warehouse for a lower onboarding barrier.
-Consider using these data engines as a destination for small data volumes (e.g. less than 10GB) or for testing purposes.
+Please note that this connector uses either Postgres as a data warehouse for a lower onboarding barrier.
+Consider using this data engine as a destination for small data volumes (e.g. less than 10GB) or for testing purposes.
 For larger data volumes and for full governance, we recommend using a data warehouse such as Google BigQuery.

 # Steps